How to Fix Lower Back Pain from Lifting

 The following are long-term methods for preventing and treating lower back pain brought on by lifting large objects:

-- Appropriate lifting methods: To lessen the strain on your lower back, get knowledgeable about and put these methods into practice.
-This entails bending at the knees, maintaining a straight back, and lifting with the legs as opposed to the back.
+- Appropriate lifting methods: To reduce the strain on your lower back, become familiar with and apply these methods.
+This entails bending at the knees, maintaining a straight back, and lifting with the legs rather than the back.

-- Using back support equipment: It can assist stabilize the spine and give additional support to the lower back during lifting exercises.
+- Using back support equipment can assist in stabilizing the spine and provide additional support to the lower back during lifting exercises.
 Examples of such equipment are weightlifting belts and back braces.

 - Exercises for strengthening: Pay particular attention to strengthening the muscles that support the lower back, such as the back extensors, obliques, and abdominals.
 Planks, bridges, and bird dogs are a few exercises that can help strengthen and stabilize the core.